Bicycle Maintenance Steps for Beginners

 Squeaky Brakes

-• Check pad alignment and adjust if necessary.
+• Check pad alignment and adjust if they’re hitting at a weird angle.

 Grinding Gears

-• Check for worn chain or cassette and replace if needed.
+• Inspect for a worn chain or cassette and replace if they’re past their prime.

 Soft Tires